Table of Contents

 Jackson is a sophomore in University V's degree program in dentistry.
 This year, in addition to tuition, he is required to pay a fee to the university for the rental of the dental equipment he will use in this program.
 Because the equipment rental fee must be paid to University V for enrollment and attendance, Jackson's equipment rental fee is a qualified education expense.

 Donna and Charles, both first-year students at College W, are required to have certain books and other reading materials to use in their mandatory first-year classes.
 The college has no policy about how students should obtain these materials, but any student who purchases them from College W's bookstore will receive a bill directly from the college.
-Charles bought his books from a friend, so what he paid for them is not a qualified education expense.
+Charles bought his books from a friend, so what he paid for them isn't a qualified education expense.
 Donna bought hers at College W's bookstore.
-Although Donna paid College W directly for her first-year books and materials, her payment is not a qualified education expense because the books and materials are not required to be purchased from College W for enrollment or attendance at the institution.
+Although Donna paid College W directly for her first-year books and materials, her payment isn't a qualified education expense because the books and materials aren't required to be purchased from College W for enrollment or attendance at the institution.

 When Marci enrolled at College X for her freshman year, she had to pay a separate student activity fee in addition to her tuition.
 This activity fee is required of all students, and is used solely to fund on-campus organizations and activities run by students, such as the student newspaper and the student government.
 No portion of the fee covers personal expenses.
 Although labeled as a student activity fee, the fee is required for Marci's enrollment and attendance at College X. Therefore, it is a qualified expense.